peterhinch/micropython_eeprom/README.md

 These drivers support nonvolatile memory chips and the littlefs filesystem.

-Now includes support for 256 and 512KiB FRAM devices.
+Now includes support for 256 and 512KiB FRAM devices and 8MiB PSRAM chips.

 Currently supported devices include technologies having superior performance compared to flash.
 Resultant storage has much higher write endurance.
 In some